Oscars 2019: How to stream online, start time, nominees, red carpet, predictions and more

-Oscars 2019, aka the 91st annual Academy Awards, is this Sunday.
+The 2019 Oscars, aka the 91st annual Academy Awards, are this Sunday.
 As if you didn't know.

 That's where we come in.
 We've listed the top ways to watch online -- including free options that are nice and legal -- as well who's nominated for Best Picture, Best Actor and all the rest.
 Yes, Black Panther is up for best picture (as well as best costume design) and might even have a slight chance, but it's not our top prediction.